Nigh7Sh4de/roundaway/README.md

     <td>The id's of <b>User</b>'s to add as attendants</td>
   </tr>
 </table>
-Return the attendants associated with the lot.
+Return the attendants associated with the spot.

 ##### GET `/api/spots/:id/bookings`
 <table>